Broadleaf Plantain Control

 Prevention

-After you have eliminated broadleaf plantain from your property, you want to make sure it doesn't make a return.
+After eliminating broadleaf plantain from your property, you want to ensure it doesn't make a return.
 Some preventative measures you can take to prevent broadleaf plantain are listed below:

 Mow lawn to prevent weed reinfestation

-• The best defense against broadleaf plantain is a thick lush lawn that is properly maintained and well-fed.
-A thick dense lawn that is well-fertilized will be better able to choke out broadleaf plantain weeds and not allow them room to establish.
-To achieve this we recommend using Solutions 15-5-10 Weed & Feed Fertilizer with Trimec, which is a slow-release fertilizer that will provide the essential nutrients and fight against germinating broadleaf plantain in turf.
-For most applications you will need to apply 3.2 to 4.0 pounds of product per 1,000 sq. ft. of treatment area.
-With a push or broadcast spreader, evenly distrube the granules across the turf by first treating the outer edge of the treatment area.
-Next, walk across the space missed in the middle at a steady space.
-After 1 to 2 days have passed after application, you can then lightly water the granules in to activate them.
+• The best defense against broadleaf plantain is a thick, lush lawn that is properly maintained and well-fed.
+A thick, dense, well-fertilized lawn will be better able to choke out broadleaf plantain weeds and not allow them room to establish.
+We recommend using Solutions 15-5-10 Weed & Feed Fertilizer with Trimec to achieve this.
+This slow-release fertilizer will provide the essential nutrients and fight against germinating broadleaf plantain in turf.
+For most applications, you must apply 3.2 to 4.0 pounds of product per 1,000 sq. ft. of treatment area.
+With a push or broadcast spreader, the granules are evenly distributed across the turf by first treating the outer edge of the treatment area.
+Next, walk steadily across the space that is missed in the middle.
+After 1 to 2 days have passed after application, you can then lightly water the granules to activate them.

-• In addition to fertilizing, you can reduce the shade cast on your lawn by trimming overgrown shrubbery and tree branches, rake away leaf litter and pick up any debris, and employ a proper watering schedule to provide the local grass with enough water to strengthen its roots, but not so much that will encourage weeds.
+• In addition to fertilizing, you can reduce the shade cast on your lawn by trimming overgrown shrubbery and tree branches, raking away leaf litter and picking up any debris, and employing a proper watering schedule to provide the local grass with enough water to strengthen its roots but not so much that it will encourage weeds.
 Many grasses require 1 inch of water every week.
 Apply the water all at once in the morning so it has time to seep into the ground without evaporating in the sun.

 Key Takeaways